QGIS Trigger Workflow for Madagascar#

 We will generate two different types of output maps to support the analysis:

-• Map 1 will provide an cyclone impact overview of the affected districts, the extent of the cyclone event, and the locations of relevant warehouses.
+• Map 1 will provide an cyclone impact overview of the affected districts, the extent of the cyclone event, and the locations of warehouses.

 • Map 2 will focus on the impact to infrastructure and population.
 We will create 5 different impact maps displaying the following information: